HOW TO SEE IF A SONG IS COPYRIGHTED?

 Now it’s time to find out a little more about each of them.

-Epidemic Sound is one of the leaders in the copyright-free music sector, with more than 12 years of experience.
+Epidemic Sound Epidemic-Sound-new-logois one of the leaders in the copyright-free music sector, with more than 13 years of experience.

 It offers its users a music library with more than 100,000 exclusive music tracks of the highest quality, distributed into songs and sound effects.

-Among its most outstanding features are the ‘Stems’ option with which you can delete any instrument from a music track, and ‘Find Similar’, with which you can find songs alike to those you have previously chosen.
+Among its most notable tools are the ‘EAR’ option to find similar songs in terms of voice, vibes…; ‘Stems’ with which you can delete any instrument from a music track, and ‘Find Similar’, with which you can find songs similar to those you have previously liked.

 Epidemic Sound offers you three types of subscription plans, adapted to whatever your musical needs may be: